 Kittu Singh says

-The 4th july is a public holiday in the United state of America, The 4th of July, also known as Independence Day, celebrates America’s independence from Great Britain.
+The 4th july is a public holiday in the United states of America.
+The Continental Congress approved the Declaration of Independence on July 4, 1776, announcing the 13 American colonies’ independence from Great Britain.
+I love facts and trivia!